littlehorse-enterprises/littlehorse/docs/ARCH.md

 * A Kafka Streams topology which reads the Command topic, and performs all logic.

-The gRPC server’s API is quite simple and can be seen in `proto/service.proto` from the io-littlehorse-jlib repository.
+The gRPC server’s API is quite simple and can be seen in `proto/service.proto` from the lh-jlib repository.

 However, the implementation is quite complex.
 All state for the server is persisted in Kafka Streams topologies.
 Before reading further, I recommend gaining a primer on how Kafka Streams works.
 For example, the following links are good: